tingeber/dotfiles/README.md

 - [tldr](https://tldr.sh): awesome short condensed replacement for `--help` and `man` pages.
 For when you just need a quick reminder how `curl` works
 - [micro](https://micro-editor.github.io): a file editor for the Terminal that acts like a desktop app so i don't have to memorize new shortcuts.
 I mean, one day I will fully commit to Neovim, but that day isn't today
 - [Starship](https://starship.rs): cross-platform customizable prompt.
 I used to use `p10k` as a plugin for `oh-my-zsh`, then I removed `oh-my-zsh` and ran vanilla `p10k`, then I discovered Starship and, after a couple of rocky starts, I fully committed.
 Again, mainly because it's fully customizable through a text config file.
-- [stow](https://www.gnu.org/software/stow/manual/stow.html): a symlink manager.
-This tiny utility makes this whole dotfiles thing work.
+- [stow](https://www.gnu.org/software/stow/manual/stow.html): a symlink manager aka the reason this dotfiles repo is possible in the first place.

 ### Let's talk about `stow`